zhilin963/MyFactory/README.md

 ### -Maintenance
 when a device failure occurred, the system records its status and notifies the end user.
 The person in charge uses the application to know the details of the device and contact the maintenance personnel.
 ### -3D Show
+provide a 3D view of the factory building, including the exterior structure and the interior layout.